DevMountain/sql-1-afternoon/README.md

 Use [www.sqlteaching.com](http://www.sqlteaching.com/) or [sqlbolt.com](http://sqlbolt.com/) as resources for the missing keywords you'll need.

+## PERSON
-1. Create a table called Person that records a person's Name, Age, Height, City, FavoriteColor, and Id
+1. Create a table called Person that records a person's Name, Age, Height, City, FavoriteColor, and Id.
+Id should be an auto-incrementing id/primary key.
-2. Add 3 different people into the Person database
+2. Add 5 different people into the Person database.
+Remember to not include the Id because it should auto-increment.
-3. List the people in the Person table by Height from tallest to shortest
+3. List the people in the Person table by Height from tallest to shortest (descending) 3b.
+List the people in the Person table by Height from shortest to tallest (ascending) 3c.
+List all the people in the Person table by oldest first 3d.
+List all the people in the Person table older than age 20.
+  3e.
+List all the people in the Person table that are exactly 18.
+  3f.
+List all Person that are less than 20 and older than 30.
+  3g.
+List all Person that are not 27 (Use not equals) 3h.
+List all Person where their favorite color is not red 3i.
+List all Person where their favorite color is not red or blue 3j.
+List all Person where their favorite color is orange or green 3j.
+List all Person where their favorite color is orange or green blue (use IN) 3k.
+List all Person where their favorite color is yellow or purple

+## ORDER
 4. Create a table called Orders that records the productName, productPrice, Quantity, and personId
 5. Add 5 Orders to Order table
 6. Select all the records from the Order table
-7. Calculate the total number of products Ordered
-8. Calculate the total Order Price
+  6a.
+Calculate the total number of products Ordered 6b.
+Calculate the total Order Price
-9. Calculate the total Order Price By personId (If you only made orders for 1 person, go add more for the other people) 10 ...
+  6c.
+Calculate the total Order Price By personId (If you only made orders for 1 person, go add more for the other people)

+## Artists
+7. Add 3 new Artists to the Artist table
+ 7b.
+Select the top 10 artists in reverse alphabetical order 7c.
+Select the top 5 artists in alphabetical order

+## Employee
+8. Add 2 new Employees to the Employee table
+  8a.
+List all Employee first and last names only that live in Calgary

 ## Copyright